alexiwalker/stalfos/README.md

 # stalfos
-A toy stack based VM written in rust
+A toy stack based VM written in rust.

+Why is it called stalfos?
+I was watching someone play legend of zelda at the time.
+There was a stalfos on screen while I created the project.

 ### Architecture